Turn (band)

+Turn were an Irish band formed in 1998.
+They released their first EP, Turn Back Time in 1999, earning praise across the globe.

 History

 Turn formed in 1998 when lead singer/guitarist Ollie Cole and drummer Ian Melady joined forces with Dublin bass player Gavin Fox, whom they met at a local recording studio.
 Cole and Melady had been friends since youth and had previously formed Pixies-influenced punk band Swampshack.

 Through frantic gigging and the release of a few choice 7" singles, Turn started to earn a name for themselves and soon found themselves signed to Infectious Records.
 Their debut album, Antisocial, soon followed and Turn looked to be on their way to stardom.
 Infectious, however, were not too interested in releasing any singles from the album and Turn soon found themselves in record company limbo once again.

 With their schedule clear, Turn hit the road again playing gigs to get funds for more recording.
 The In Position EP was the fruit of these labours, a six track snapshot on their own Nurture label in March 2002 which was a taster of what was to come.
 A double a-side Another Year Over/Summer Song was released in July 2002 with the single going Top 30 in Ireland in its first week.
 However, Turn's luck was soon to catch up with them again as bassist Gavin Fox left to join Idlewild.
 His last gig with Turn was on New Year's Eve 2002.

 Fox's place was filled by ex-Skindive bassist Alan Lee and recording continued for Turn's second album Forward which was released in May 2003.
 The album entered the charts at number 16 and became one of the most popular Irish albums of the year.
 They continued touring through 2003 and 2004 adding Guitarist/Keyboardist, Martin Quinn, who had played with Ian Melady in Little Palace, to the lineup.
 More bass trouble hit when Alan Lee left and Ollie Cole held open auditions in Dublin for a new bassist.
 Ciaran Kavanagh of The Rags soon joined up.
 In the meantime, Turn signed on with Setanta Records and began work on their third album.